 On the other hand, if you form an LLC for your Uber or Lyft business before you ever pick up your first passenger, and you operate and maintain that LLC in a compliant fashion, the scope of the lawsuit will be limited to your business assets.
 In other words, your personal assets will be protected by the business structure you’ve chosen.

-Typically, we would say that the LLC’s options for taxation are another major advantage, but that’s not as much the case with rideshare businesses.
 Your rideshare LLC can be taxed as a sole proprietorship, which is the default option.
 With this tax structure, your business itself does not pay taxes, but rather the profits are passed through the business entity and you pay taxes on that money when you file your own personal taxes.

 You can also choose for your rideshare business to be taxed as a C corporation, although this option isn’t very popular because it subjects your business to what’s known as double taxation — meaning that your profits are taxed first on the corporate level and again on the personal level when they’re distributed to you.